 As in other countries, Australian courts are organised in hierarchies.
 A hierarchy is a structure where different levels or bodies are ranked or ordered, depending on their importance.
-In a court hierarchy the different courts have different responsibilities.
+In a court hierarchy, the different courts have different responsibilities.
 Lower courts, like the State Magistrates’ Courts, hear minor or less important cases – while the higher courts, like State Supreme Courts and the High Court of Australia, adjudicate more serious cases.
 Higher courts, which are also known as ‘superior courts’, can also hear appeals against decisions made in lower courts.
-In Australia, both Federal and State jurisdictions have their own court hierarchies – however there is also some sharing and crossover between the two jurisdictions, in order to make better use of resources.
+In Australia, both Federal and State jurisdictions have their own court hierarchies.
+There is also some sharing and crossover between the two jurisdictions, in order to make better use of resources.

 Federal court hierarchy